openshift/openshift-pep/openshift-pep-008.md

       - Question 3...
     Executable: The full command to be executed to complete the Workflow.
     RemoteDeployment: "Y" or "N"; indicates whether the Executable is run locally or on the target system
-    SubscriptionCheck: "Y" or "N"; for installations on RHEL, indicates whether or not software subscription channels are required for the workflow.
+    SubscriptionCheck: "Y" or "N"; indicates whether the workflow will utilize any of yum, Red Hat Network, or Red Hat Subscription Manager to acquire necessary packages
-    RequiredRPMS:
-      - <RPM Name> (The name as used by the command "yum install <RPM Name>")
+    NonDeployment: "Y" or "N"; used for information workflows that do not actually perform installations
+    RequiredUtilities:
+      - The command name of a utility (like 'puppet' or 'unzip') that should be checked for on the target host
-      - RPM 2
+      - Utility 2
-      - RPM 3
+      - Utility 3

-##### RemoteFiles
+##### Type
-Files that only live locally in `<gem_root>/workflows/<workflow_id>` do not need to be listed here.
-Listed remote files are retrieved every time the installer is run even if they are already present in `<gem_root>/workflows/<workflow_id>`.
+The installer will support three installation types: 'origin', 'origin_vm', and 'ose'.
+This determines which contexts this workflow will be listed with.
+For example, if a workflow's type is 'ose', then it will only appear in the menu of installation options when oo-install is invoked with the '-e' flag (for OpenShift Enterprise).

+Type can either be a single value or a reference to a list of values to indicate which contexts will include this workflow.

 ##### SkipDeploymentCheck
 By default, before the Workflow's questions are asked, the Installer always asks the user if they want to review and modify the settings from the [Deployment section](#default-configuration) of the configuration file.
 If the user wants to review the settings, they will see a series of screens that list the current info and give the user the opportunity to change that info.
 This is a valuable first step for most Workflows.
 However, for Workflows that only provide information to the user without doing any installation work, this flag can be set to skip the Deployment questions altogether.